 This event will also be LIVE streamed Nationally.

 About the event

 The Dr Eric Wigglesworth AM Memorial Lecture is presented in conjunction with the AIHS’s Annual Education Awards.
-Now in its tenth year, the Dr Eric Wigglesworth AM Memorial Lecture is an annual event presented by the Australian Institute of Health & Safety.
+Now in its eleventh year, the Dr Eric Wigglesworth AM Memorial Lecture is an annual event presented by the Australian Institute of Health & Safety.
 The event was established to recognise the pioneering contributions and engagement of Dr Wigglesworth in the field of occupational health and safety.